To enter the realm of The Fynoderee, please confirm you are of legal drinking age in your country of residence:or No thanks.

-Fynoderee Limited respects your privacy and is committed to protecting your personal data.
+Fynoderee Limited (trading as The Fynoderee Distillery) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 This privacy notice aims to give you information on how Fynoderee Limited collects and processes your personal data.
 It is important that you read this privacy notice so that you are fully aware of how and why we are using your data.